project-chip/zap/docs/api.md

 - example:
   {{#if_is_enum type}}
-  type is bitmap
+  type is enum
   {{else}}
-  type is not bitmap
+  type is not enum
   {{/if_is_enum}}

 **Kind**: inner method of [<code>Templating API: static zcl helpers</code>](#module*Templating API* static zcl helpers)